 That’s only possible if you segment your audience into different groups.
 Once that is done, you can easily tailor your content to suit the likes and interests of each segment.

 You should also adopt different servicing strategies based on segmentation to increase customer retention.

 If your email contains localized messages, it is best to segment your target audience by their geographic location.

 This type of segmentation is useful if you want to promote a specific store or a local event.
 It will help you send out emails only in the immediate proximity and will exclude out-of-towners from the mailing list.

 This is really one of the best practices you can use to increase email deliverability.

 Segmenting by demographics is useful for brands who sell different products for different age groups and/or genders.
-This helpful if you promote multiple products to a wide audience.
+This is helpful if you promote multiple products to a wide audience.

 You can also create a custom segment to reach out to your buyer personas.